 - Adopted a fire management plan for the reintroduction of fire.

-- Scientists maintain lists of species on the ranch for birds, mammals, amphibians, reptiles and fish, moths, butterflies, plants and grasses.
+- Scientists maintain lists of species for birds, mammals, amphibians, reptiles, fish, moths, butterflies, plants & grasses.

 - Published a paper for the Gila Symposium on restoration on the Pitchfork Ranch and a second paper on Ciénagas.

 - Wrote a Wikipedia article: Ciénega.